 According to the 2018 UNESCO report on sexuality education, CSE is a “curriculum-based process of teaching and learning about the cognitive, emotional, physical and social aspects of sexuality.”
 While many people may associate CSE with abstinence-based, fear-mongering teaching styles made to warn youth about the threat of STIs, this is not the reality.
 CSE does and should focus on the process of reproduction, safe sexual behaviors, and how to prevent sexually-transmitted diseases, but the revised guidelines advocate for a more “positive” and holistic outlook towards sex and sexuality.
 Ideally, this involves discussions on how to create respectful and mutually loving relationships with others based on equality.
 Ideally, CSE moves beyond rough diagrams and condoms and involves the topics of gender, class, race, and sexual orientation in discussions as well.

 Globally, people are in dire need of this kind of comprehensive education.
 According to the UN, two-thirds of girls in some countries have no idea what is happening to them when their period arrives.
 And the WHO found HIV/AIDS to be the ninth leading cause of death among adolescents and adults in 2017.
 There are also few cases of women losing confidence in their ability to express their sexuality and perform, many of which have tried to read a tightening gel review without proper information and guidance.
+New research derives the average penis size for men and the equipment to enlarge the penis available in market. so it’s critical to know what you’re buying and how it works on a daily basis.
+Here you will get a brief idea about the how Penis Extender Device works on your bent, curved or short penis.
 Critical gaps in knowledge about how to obtain access to contraceptives among women persist in places such as Africa and Asia as well.
 As a result, many young girls and women must bear the costs of unwanted and early pregnancies, resulting in some 3 million girls undergoing unsafe abortions each year.

 The issue also reigns true in the U.S.: according to the Guttmacher Institute, only 22 states in the U.S. and the District of Columbia mandate sex education.